 1. Content is Still King

 High ranking content refers to in-depth content that covers a broad spectrum of its respective subject.
-The content must provide real value to the user.
+Content must provide real value to the user and should incorporate engaging visual content to complement the written content.

 There is no clear rule of thumb regarding the optimal word count for an article, as it varies per subject.
 However, we do notice that relatively longer, more comprehensive content typically achieves higher rankings.
 A study by Niel Patel reveals a correlation between content length and top Google search positions.